Ultra Rich and Moist Zucchini Brownies. Healthier, loaded with chocolate, and topped with a simple ganache. These are super decadent!

 How to make Chocolate Ganache

 I top the Zucchini Brownies off with a simple Chocolate Ganache.
 The ganache is super easy to whip up.
 To make the chocolate ganache melt chocolate and heavy cream in the microwave until smooth and melted.
 You can also cook the ganache over a double boiler.
 Allow the ganache to cool for about 2-3 minutes.
-Spread on top of the cooled brownies and place in the fridge to allow it to set.
+Spread on top of the cooled brownies and place them in the fridge to allow them to set.

-Here are more chocolate recipes to try!
+Here are more decadent chocolate recipes to try!

 - Double Chocolate Chip Cookies